sinedied/hads/README.md

 The server will automatically search for a file named `index.md`, `readme.md` or `README.md` on the specified documentation root and will use it as your home page.

+### Table of contents

+The special text `[[toc]]` will be replaced by the table of contents of the markdown document, based on headings.

 ### Navigation index

-If you insert the text `[[index]]` in any of your markdown files, it will be replaced by the full navigation index of the markdown files found under the specified *root dir*.
-File and folder names will be automatically *humanized* for better readability.
+The special text `[[index]]` will be replaced by the full navigation index of all markdown files found under the specified *root dir*.
+File and folder names will be *humanized* for better readability.

 It is particularly useful on the home page to provide an overview of the available documentation for your project.